varlesh/oreo-cursors/README.md

 1. Install dependencies:
     - ruby

-2. cd into the generate/ directory.
+2. cd into the generator/ directory.

-3. Generate a file called colours.conf with colourname and colour value in hex, separated with =.
+3. Create a file called colours.conf with colourname and colour value in hex, separated with =.
 For example:

 ```
 spark_dark = #222